Milenko Vlajkov

-Milenko Vlajkov (born August 9, 1950) is a psychologist and psychotherapist, author and meditation master in the school of Individual Meditation.
+Milenko Vlajkov (born August 9, 1950) is a psychologist and psychotherapist, author, educator and meditation master in the school of Individual Meditation.
 His spiritual name as leader (lineage holder) of Individual Meditation is Juen Xian.
+He is the originator of the cognitive approach, a comprehensive theoretical and applied framework that extends classical cognitive therapy and rational-emotive behavior therapy to personal development, coaching, leadership, and organizational systems.

+His work integrates clinical psychology, cognitive-behavioral therapy (CBT), rational-emotive behavior therapy (REBT), philosophy, and applied psychology and has influenced psychotherapy, coaching, and management consulting in Europe and beyond.

 Early life and education

-Vlajkov was born in Novi Sad, Serbia.
-He studied psychology at the University of Belgrade where he completed his studies with a bachelor's degree in 1975.
-In 1987 he obtained a master's degree at the faculty of philosophy with his thesis “Perception of Interpersonal Relationships and Motivation for Work”.
+Vlajkov was born in Novi Sad, Serbia.He studied psychology at the University of Belgrade, where he earned a Diplom in Psychology in 1975 and a Magister of Philosophy in 1987.
+His magister thesis focused on the perception of interpersonal relationships and work motivation, with the title: “Perception of Interpersonal Relationships and Motivation for Work”.

-He was trained as REBT therapist from 1991-1995 at the Albert Ellis Institute in New York and became International Supervisor for REBT in 1996.
-In 1998 he was elected as Member of the International Training Standards and Policy Review Committee of the Albert Ellis Institute in New York.
+He completed extensive postgraduate training in cognitive and rational-emotive behavior therapy, including programs at the Albert Ellis Institute in New York and international training schools led by Albert Ellis, David Clark, Paul Salkovskis, Windy Dryden, and Lars-Göran Öst to become a REBT therapist and became International Supervisor for REBT in 1996.

+In 1998, he was elected to the International Training Standards and Policy Review Committee of the Albert Ellis Institute in New York.

-In 1992 he fled the Yugoslav Civil Wars to Germany where he was granted political asylum.
+In 1992, he fled the Yugoslav Civil Wars to Germany, where he was granted political asylum.

 Career

+Vlajkov began his career as an industrial psychologist in Novi Sad and later worked for many years as a clinical psychologist in outpatient mental health care.
+He also served as a court-appointed expert in psychology and as a research fellow at several academic institutes of the University of Novi Sad.

+From the 1980s onward, he held teaching positions in psychology at higher-education institutions and was involved in applied research and methodological development.
+In 1990, he founded the psychological and management consulting center, Genesis.
+After relocating to Germany in the early 1990s, he continued his work in psychotherapy, education, and consulting.

+In 1999, he founded the Institute for Cognitive Management in Stuttgart, which became a center for psychotherapy training, cognitive coaching, and leadership education and an affiliated training centre of the Albert Ellis Institute in New York.
+He also served as President of the European Atos Society and as a member of international committees responsible for training standards and professional certification in REBT worldwide.

-From 1979-1989, Milenko Vlajkov worked as clinical psychologist at the outpatient’s clinic of Novi Sad.
-He was a leading methodologist at the Centre for Comparative Studies of Technological & Social Progress in Novi Sad from 1981-1987 and worked as professor of psychology at the high school of Management and Informatics at the University of Novi Sad from 1989 to 1992.
+From 1979-1989, Milenko Vlajkov worked as a clinical psychologist at the outpatient clinic of Novi Sad.
+He was a leading methodologist at the Centre for Comparative Studies of Technological & Social Progress in Novi Sad from 1981-1987, and he worked as a professor of psychology at the high school of Management and Informatics at the University of Novi Sad from 1989 to 1992.

-In 1999 he became the founder and president of the Association for Cognitive Management and of the Institute for Cognitive Management in Stuttgart, Germany, an affiliated training centre of the Albert Ellis Institute in New York.